 To answer this question, we need to have a little understanding of how the Linux kernel works.
 Especially about processes.

 Processes are instances of a program.
 When you run a program, it created a process.
-Now there are some programs that creates several processes, but you can think of it at if the program itself launched other small programs.
+Now there are some programs that creates several processes, but you can think of it as if the program itself launched other small programs.
 Note that I am not talking about threads, threads are another beast.
-A single process can spawn several threads to make use of multithreading, to parallelize operations.
+A single process can spawn several threads to make use of multi-threading, to parallelize operations.
 Here, I am talking about processes, programs.

 So, at any given time, there are a lot of processes running on your computer, you can have an idea: try running